 On top of these changes, the EU has set a date for introducing the VAT e-Commerce package which includes new rules regarding e-Commerce and VAT which will take place in July.

 These rules will have an immediate effect on all businesses in the supply chain such as individual sellers and marketplaces.
 All distance sellers within the EU or trading with the EU will need to redefine their VAT requirements after July.
-Find out all of your VAT requirements after July 2021 by using our free VAT assessment tool here.
+GVC offers a variety of services in relation to the new EU VAT rules.
+View our OSS compliance services.

 The VAT thresholds set by each country cause an enormous administrative burden for sellers and governmental organizations.
 The unified threshold will simplify the process of VAT reporting as one threshold of €10,000 will be used for all EU members.

 At the same time, the adoption of the new One Stop Shop (OSS) will help businesses register for VAT in only one Member State from which they can report VAT for all of their EU sales combined.

 The new rules should help a lot in reducing VAT fraud and in making the environment fairer for EU businesses to sell their products in the EU territory.
 This means that EU businesses will be able to compete on equal footing with non-EU businesses that are currently not charging VAT.